 Here's what you missed on GLEE.

-It's been nine years since 'Glee' first hit screens and three years since it ended.
+It's been ten years since 'Glee' first hit screens and four years since it ended.
 The show about the New Directions, William McKinley High School's diverse glee club, touched many while it aired.

 The show's first three seasons were definitely its stronger ones, the new generation never quite having the charm of the original, and it's been great to see its cast members build on their careers since.